PHLSPHY 7530 Business Ethics 3 Credits

 In this course, we consider ways in which ethical theories inform concrete deliberations in business.
 Taking prevailing normative orientations as our paradigms, we treat (1) the justification of moral principles, (2) their specification, and (3) their application in real-life contexts.
 In our attention to contemporary case-studies, in particular, we suggest ethics is not only good living but good business.

-Typically Offered: Spring
+Typically Offered: Spring/Summer

 PHLSPHY 7980 Independent Study 1-4 Credits

 The amount of graduate credit allowed for independent study may not exceed a total of four credits except with the special permission of the student's advisor and the graduate dean.
 Approval must be secured before independent study courses are begun.
 Students registering for independent study must submit at or before registration a description signed by the instructor conducting the independent study of the subject to be covered.
 Independent study may not be used for collecting information for the seminar paper.